 "The clinical consequences of B. hominis infection are mainly diarrhea and abdominal pain as well as nonspecific gastrointestinal symptoms such as nausea, anorexia, vomiting, weight loss, lassitude, dizziness, and flatulence.
 Case reports and series have suggested a pathogenic role of B. hominis in causing intestinal inflammation.
 Also some studies have suggested that inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS) are associated with B. hominis infection.
 The investigators indicate that the stools of all patients presenting with IBD or IBS should be examined, and culture methods for B. hominis carried out.
 Invasion and mucosal inflammation of the intestine with B. hominis have been observed in studies of gnotobiotic guinea pigs."Blastocystis hominis and bowel diseases.
 Turkiye Parazitol Derg.
 2006;30(1):72-76

-After several years of almost constant and distressing symptoms I finally found a doctor who was willing to consider the D.fragilis research in its entirety, rather than the usual approach of cherry picking the evidence to suit the prevailing medical dogma that D.fragilis is harmless.
+After several years of almost constant and distressing symptoms I finally found a doctor who was willing to consider the D.fragilis research in its entirety, instead of the usual approach - cherry-picking the scientific evidence to suit prevailing medical dogma that D.fragilis is harmless.
 Read here how I doctor-shopped my way around Sydney in my search to find relief from the chronic, disabling symptoms triggered by Blasto. and D.fragilis.

-B.hominis and D.fragilis can trigger anything from tummy aches and altered stool to full blown chronic illness.
-Read why this hidden epidemic can drive some to consider suicide as a way to escape the symptoms.
+B.hominis and D.fragilis can trigger tummy aches and altered stool to full blown chronic illness.
+Read why this hidden epidemic can drive some chronically ill people to consider suicide as a way to escape the symptoms.

 D.fragilis is treated slightly differently.